M-Shrief/astro-portfolio/src/content/blog/mpa-vs-spa.md

 # Which is better?

-When comparing MPAs vs SPAs, there is no “better” or “worse” choice, you need to choose the easier and better approach to reach your core goals.
-Then you'll work to minimize and blind the pitfalls your choice, by other solutions, after you achieved your core goals
+When comparing MPAs vs SPAs, there is no “better” or “worse” choice, you need to choose the easier and better approach to reach your core goals then you'll work to minimize and blind the pitfalls of your choice, by other solutions.

 Most likely you'll need to evaluate your needs in terms of: